Cody Hodges: 2005 season

-Hodges won the starting Quarterback job for the 2005 season, winning a hard fought battle over highly touted redshirt freshman Graham Harrell.
-He started out the year in stellar fashion, putting up big time numbers in blowout wins over Florida International University 56-3, Indiana State University 63-7, and Sam Houston State University 80-21.
+Hodges won the starting quarterback job for the 2005 season, winning a hard-fought battle over highly-touted redshirt freshman Graham Harrell.
+He started the year in stellar fashion, putting up big numbers in blowout wins over Florida International University 56-3, Indiana State University 63-7, and Sam Houston State University 80-21.
 Hodges drew controversy after the win against SHSU by saying that he believed Tech's offense was good enough to "score 100 points."

 Big 12 play started and he led the Red Raiders to a win over Kansas 30-17.
 The Red Raiders then traveled to Lincoln, Nebraska to play Nebraska.
 The Huskers were playing on their homecoming day and were looking to take revenge for being humiliated by Tech the previous year in Lubbock by giving up 70 points.
 Hodges led the Raiders on a game-winning drive and threw a 10-yard touchdown pass on 4th down to win the game and snap Nebraska's 36 year homecoming winning streak.

 Hodges had a career day the next week as Tech beat Kansas State, 59-20.
-Hodges threw for 646 yards for a career best.
+He threw for 646 yards for a career best.

 After the big win against Nebraska and the career day against KSU, Hodges led the Red Raiders, ranked in the top 10 for the first time under Mike Leach, to Austin, Texas to face off with the eventual national champion Texas Longhorns led by Vince Young.
 Hodges had the Raiders in an early lead in Austin, but could not keep up the momentum as Tech suffered their first loss, 52-17.
 Tech rebounded with wins over rivals Baylor 28-0, and Texas A&M 56-17.
-Tech later lost on a BCS bowl bid by being upset by a 4 win Oklahoma State team, 24-17.
-The Raiders rebounded to defeat Oklahoma 23-21 in another close and exciting game with Hodges leading the Raiders on the final drive, giving the Red Raiders a regular season record of 9-2, and a Big 12 record of 6-2, giving them second place overall in the Big 12 and an invitation to the Cotton Bowl.
-Hodges finished the regular season first in the nation in passing, making him the 4th consecutive Tech QB to do so.
+Tech later lost on a BCS bowl bid by being upset by a four-win Oklahoma State team, 24-17.
+The Raiders rebounded to defeat Oklahoma 23-21 in another close game, with Hodges leading the Raiders on the final drive, giving the Red Raiders a regular season record of 9-2, and a Big 12 record of 6-2, earning them second place overall in the Big 12 and an invitation to the Cotton Bowl.
+Hodges finished the regular season first in the nation in passing, making him the fourth consecutive Tech quarterback to do so.